History of IOU

 IOU’s journey began in 2007 with the launch of free online diploma courses in its open campus.
-In 2010, after just 3 years, the first tuition-free Bachelor of Arts (BA) program was also launched.
+In 2010, after just 3 years, Bachelor of Arts (BA) program was also launched.
 The University now has seven colleges offering accredited online degree programs: College of Education, College of Islamic Economics, College of Banking & Finance, College of Psychology, College of Islamic Studies, College of Business Administration, College of Information Technology, and the College of Arabic Language and Linguistics.
 The latter of which offers offline courses in the Gambia, Somaliland and Guinea Bissau.
 In addition, IOU’s The Global Qur’an Memorization Center offers a unique opportunity for students across the globe to study the Qur’an online.

 IOU History and Development

 IOU was launched with free diploma courses, which are now available at the General Diploma in Islamic Studies section.

 The IOU introduced an online Bachelor of Arts in Islamic Studies (BAIS) program based on a modified curriculum derived from the Islamic University of Madeenah in Saudi Arabia, Omdurman Islamic University in Sudan, and Al-Azhar University in Egypt.
 This ground-breaking initiative utilizes advanced open source online learning technology to make low-cost, university level education accessible worldwide to anyone who has access to a computer connected to the Internet.